frvfrvr/frvfrvr.github.io/docs/_posts/2022-03-22-battery-consume-calc.md

 ![](https://i.imgur.com/1W79TKh.png)

-If you're interested to test the benchmark tool, you can check [my Github repository](https://github.com/frvfrvr/battery-consume-calc) and run the Python script.
-I will upload the binary builds later so you don't need to install Python specially for macOS Monterey users having Python not installed by default.
+If you're interested to test the benchmark tool, you can check [**my Github repository**](https://github.com/frvfrvr/battery-consume-calc) and run the Python script.
+I will upload the binary builds later so you don't need to install Python ~~specially for macOS Monterey users having Python not installed by default~~ only Python 2.7 was removed in macOS Monterey 12.3 so it's okay to try.